ibexa/documentation-developer/docs/search/search_engines/search_engines.md

 | Index-time boosting | No | No | Query-time boosting\*\*\* |
 | Aggregations | No | Yes | Yes |

-\* Usage of Criteria and Sort Clauses for fields does not perform well on medium to larger amount of data with Legacy Search Engine (SQL).
+\* Usage of Criteria and Sort Clauses for fields doesn't perform well on medium to larger amount of data with Legacy Search Engine (SQL).

 \*\* For more information about fulltext search syntax support, see [Fulltext Criterion](fulltext_criterion.md).